-- Adapt to changes imposed by external circumstances, such as a pandemic requiring you to transition to remote learning and working. - Visit the Career Center. - Practice interviewing. - Develop professional relationships and support network. - Try things to test your interests or ideas. - Develop plans and goals for your future. - Seek and embrace development opportunities.
+- Adapt to changes imposed by external circumstances, such as a pandemic requiring you to transition to remote ٠ learning and working. - Engage with the Career Center's programs, resources and support. - Practice interviewing. • - Develop professional relationships and support network. - Try things to test your interests or ideas. • - Develop plans and goals for your future. • - Seek and embrace development opportunities.